Ballet+ Miami

 $595 College Students Registration*

-*College student discount is available for those students who have already graduated from high school and are currently enrolled as an undergraduate in a university.
-Students who are taking college classes but are still in high school are not eligible for the college student rate.
+*College student discount is only available for those students who have already graduated from high school, currently enrolled as a degree-seeking student as an undergraduate in a college/university.
+This discount is not applicable to students accepted into a university but not yet attending.
 You'll be asked to verify the institution where you are enrolled as you register.

 Studios and Conservatories